NREL/PRAS/docs/src/quickstart.md

 ## Power System Data

-The recommended way to store and retreive PRAS system data is in an HDF5 file that conforms to the [PRAS system data format](./SystemModel_HDF5_spec.md).
+The recommended way to store and retrieve PRAS system data is in an HDF5 file that conforms to the [PRAS system data format](./SystemModel_HDF5_spec.md).
 Once your system is represented in that format you can load it into PRAS with:

 ```julia
 using PRAS